MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure-notes.md

     ![Create new table permissions](media/configure-notes/new-entity-permission.png "Create new table permissions")

-1. [Associate the table permission](configure/assign-entity-permissions.md#add-entity-permissions-to-a-web-role) created in step 1 with a web role for the user.
+1. [Associate the table permission](configure/assign-entity-permissions.md#add-table-permissions-to-a-web-role) created in step 1 with a web role for the user.

     For example, add the table permission created in the previous step to the web role used in this instance for managing leads.

     ![Add web roles to an table permission](media/configure-notes/add-webrole-entity-permissions.png "Add web roles to an table permission")

-1. Create a table permission on the **Annotation** table with the [Parental scope](configure/assign-entity-permissions.md#parental-scope) with the required privileges as explained in the table below.
+1. Create a table permission on the **Annotation** table with the [Parental access type](configure/assign-entity-permissions.md#parental-access-type with the required privileges as explained in the table below.
 The **Parent Table Permission** for the Parent Scope on this table permission mut be set to the table permission created in step 2.

     | Note action | Required permissions |
     | - | - |